Imperial Cup Preview, Tips, Runners & Trends

 • Desert Prince (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Ebony Express in 2015, winning for Dr Richard Newland at odds of 33/1 under the guidance of William Kennedy.
-Looking at the runners at the head of the market over the last 20 renewals there have been 5 winning favourites in the race.
-Whilst we wait for the 2026 Imperial Cup remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Before placing your bet on the 2027 Imperial Cup, head over to see which runners the best racing tipsters are tipping today.

 Route to the Imperial Cup

-Many trainers will target races to use as prep races before coming to the Imperial Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Imperial Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race